ulasalyesil/designer-portfolio/README.md

 Disclaimer: This site was designed by Jarek Ceborski (https://twitter.com/jarekceborski).
 I only coded his design in dark mode to learn more about React and Tailwindcss.

+At the moment, it is just a static one pager.
+Still trying to figure out routing :D. When I do I'll try to create the project pages, wallpaper pages etc.

 # React Info
 ## Available Scripts